 • Rein in the red meat.
 Limit red meat to no more than a few times a month.
 Substitute fish and poultry for red meat.
 When choosing red meat, make sure it’s lean and keep portions small (about the size and thickness of your palm).
 Also avoid sausage, bacon and other high-fat, processed meats.

 • Choose low-fat dairy.
-Limit higher fat dairy products or switch to skim, low fat milk, fat-free yogurt (watch the sugar content in some low-fat varieties) and low-fat cheese.
+Limit higher fat dairy products or switch to skim, low-fat milk, fat-free yoghurt (watch the sugar content in some low-fat varieties) and low-fat cheese.